-“Colour is my day-long obsession, joy and torment” is a quote from Claude Monet, the founder of French impressionist painting, and yesterday I had to agree with him!
-I am sure many of you know that I love to use colour on my cakes, I like to try new combinations to see what I can create.
-So yesterday I set myself the challenge of using a colour palette that is not in my ‘comfort zone’.
+“Colour is my day-long obsession, joy and torment” is a quote from Claude Monet, the founder of French impressionist painting…And yesterday I had to agree with him!
+I am sure many of you know that I love to use colour on my cakes and I like to try new combinations to see what I can create.
+Yesterday I set myself the challenge of using a colour palette that is not in my ‘comfort zone’.

-I look for colour inspiration in many places but when preparing for yesterday’s mini cake class I happen to be browsing the internet and came across Martha Stewart’s wedding colour palettes.
-Whilst there I spotted her opalescent colour scheme and decided it was again time for me to have a go using colours I am not instantly drawn too.
-I know I find it difficult to use pastels but I also know that the majority of my students love them, so I guessed that the colours I’d chosen to work with would probably appeal to many!!!
+I look for colour inspiration in many places.
+When preparing for yesterday’s mini cake class I happen to be browsing the internet and came across Martha Stewart’s wedding colour palettes.
+Whilst there I spotted her opalescent colour scheme.
+I decided it was again time for me to have a go using colours I am not instantly drawn too.
+I often find it difficult to use pastels.
+However, I know that the majority of my students love them.
 I ended up choosing peach, lavender, pale pink, pale orange and ivory.

-I must admit that I did spend a couple of hours colouring my paste, for me achieving the right tone, hue or tint is critical to the over all scheme.
-I know that not everyone sees colour the way I do or is as ‘obsessed’ when colouring paste to get it just right but I personally think it is worth while, especially when I am using colours that are not so familiar to me.
+I must admit that I did spend a couple of hours colouring my paste.
+For me achieving the right tone, hue or tint is critical to the overall scheme.
+From experience, I know that not everyone sees colour the way I do.
+Nor is everyone as ‘obsessed’ with colouring the paste to get it just right.
+From my personal point of view, I think it is worthwhile, especially when I am using colours that are not so familiar to me.

-As predicted, many of my students did like my colour scheme and told me it looked very subtle and sophisticated.
-I found however that it wasn’t easy balancing the colours, may be not quite a ‘torment’ as described as Monet, but I was exhausted by the end of the day!!!!
+As predicted, many of my students did like my opalescent colour scheme.
+They told me it looked very subtle and sophisticated.
+I found, however, that it wasn’t easy balancing the colours.
+Maybe not quite a ‘torment’ as described by Monet, but I was exhausted by the end of the day!!!!

 Here are the demonstration cakes I created for my students, I hope they inspire you.

 All the mini cakes I decorated were 6cm (2.5inch) in size – the perfect little canvas on which to experiment.